The problem with Donating Art and the Solution

 CHALLENGES WITH CHARITABLE REQUESTS THAT WE CAN HELP TO CHANGE:

-- IRS Does not Value Artist’s Time: We are not able to write off the amount of time it takes to paint.
+• IRS Does not Value Artist’s Time: We are not able to write off the amount of time it takes to paint OR the value.
 The IRS only allows you to write off your materials, which artists do anyway.
-You are often better off writing a check for the charity rather than giving them art (unless they split the revenue).
+If you’re looking for a write-off, you are often better off writing a check for the charity rather than giving them art (unless they split the revenue).

-- Art can auction for less than it’s worth: Occasionally the paintings we have contributed have auctioned off for less than our collectors pay.
+• Art often will sell at auction for less than it’s worth: Occasionally the paintings we have contributed have auctioned off for less than our collectors pay.
 This hurts the artist, the collectors and the value of the art.

 THERE IS A SOLUTION!